waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ## Variant-Specific Guide

 ### Brown
-* If you receive a brown *Play Clue*, and if you see your teammate has a brown card leading from your own hand, you should always give a *Play Clue* focusing that brown card before playing your brown card.
+* If you receive *Play Clue* with a brown clue, and if you see your teammate has a brown card through your own hand.
+It is always better to give a *Play Clue* (or a *Tempo Clue*) focusing that brown card before playing your own card.

 <br/>